This post may contain affiliate links. Please read our disclosure policy.

 - 1/3 cup coconut aminos

-- 1/4 tsp crushed red pepper or more/less to taste
+- 1/4 teaspoon crushed red pepper flakes plus more to taste

 Instructions